 To earn this badge, you’ll need to learn about the skills of an entrepreneur.
 Most notably, you’ll practice creating a business plan for your own ideas and later interview a business owner.

 If you decide to create a business plan, make earning your Entrepreneurship merit badge just the beginning!
 Entrepreneurs do.
 They constantly execute.
 Commit to following your plans, and try to make them into a reality.
-You’ll probably fail a few times, but along the way you’ll learn and improve.
+You’ll probably fail a few times but, along the way, you’ll learn and improve.
 Remember, life is a long game; you only need to succeed once for everything to change. 🙂

 Hardest Requirement: Aside from creating your own business plan, you’ll need to interview an individual who’s started a business to complete requirement 3.
 This could be a family member, someone related to your scout friends, or maybe a shop owner you see on a daily basis.
 However, if you’ve finished all of the requirements and truly can’t find anyone to interview, email me and I’d be happy to help.

-The last journey I recommend you take is one into your own family’s history.
+The last journey I recommend you take is one into your own family’s history!
 In earning the Genealogy merit badge, you’ll learn about different ways of uncovering your ancestry and create a family tree that records your lineage.

 The Genealogy merit badge will be incredibly interesting to complete, especially if your family doesn’t already have an extensive family tree.
-With your parents’ permission, I’d also recommend getting an ancestry DNA test for more genetic insights into your family’s history.
+With your parents’ permission, I’d also recommend getting an ancestry DNA test (Amazon referral) for more genetic insights into your family’s history.
 Once you’re finished, share what you’ve learned with all of your relatives.
 I’m sure they’d love to learn more about their heritage as well!

 Hardest Requirement: To complete requirements 4, 6, and 7, you’ll be uncovering your own family tree.
 Genealogy is not a difficult merit badge but requires that you locate historical documents and communicate amongst your family members.
 Once finished though, I promise that the information you uncover will be well worth the work you put into earning this badge!

 I’d recommend completing these merit badges in my listed order, but if one of them especially calls to you — DO IT FIRST!
 The key to earning your Eagle and succeeding at everything you do is to take action.
-By completing these merit badges on your own, you’ll train yourself to take charge of your own learning.
+By completing these merit badges on your own, you’ll train yourself to take charge of your own learning! 🙂

 On top of your elective badges, if you have other Eagle-required merit badges to earn, I’d recommend checking out my Difficulty Ranking Guide to Every Eagle-required Badge.
 There, you’ll also find the links to merit badge guides, as well as a description and summary of each badge’s requirements.
 I’m certain this resource will be helpful to scouts on their road to Eagle!